Signal Edge Tracking Operators

 The crossing(x)

-operator is a general-purpose operator that returns true
+operator is a universal operator that returns true

-any time the signal crosses zero (or other specified threshold), regardless of direction.
+at any signal crossing through zero (or another specified threshold), regardless of the direction.
 It is triggered under one of the following conditions:

 -

-The previous value was positive and the current value was zero or negative;
+The previous value was positive, and the current value is zero or negative.;

 -

-The previous value was zero and the current value was non-zero;
+The previous value was zero, and the current value is nonzero.;

 -

-operator captures any transition through zero - both up (increasing) and down (decreasing).
+operator captures any transition through zero — both upward (ascending) and downward (descending).
 For example:

 -